Kanhadade Prabandha: Defeat of Kanhadade

 Padmanabha then describes Alauddin's final invasion of Jalore: Alauddin conquered Jalore using treachery in 1311.
 Kanhade died in the battle, and women of the fort commit suicide by jauhar.
 Princess Furuzan had sent her nurse Dada Sanavar to save Viramade, if possible, or alternatively, to bring his head as a relic.
 Dada Sanavar found Viramade's body, put his head in a basket of flowers, and brought it to Delhi.

 When Viramade's head was presented before Furuzan in a plate, she remarked that earlier, Viramade had vowed not to even look at her face, but today, he would have to break his vow.
 However, the moment she came in front of Viramade's face, the head turned away.
 A sad Furuzan wept, and finally committed sati on the banks of the Yamuna River, holding Viramade's head in her hand.

 The poem concludes with a genealogy of Viramade's descendants.

 Historical value

 The poem contains authentic descriptions of the contemporary groups (such as Rajputs, Brahmins and Muslims), beliefs, festivals, social life, weapons and war strategies.
-This makes it a work of great historical value.
 However, its narrative about Piroja's love for Viramade is purely imaginary.